Carlos Correa Preview, Player Props: Twins vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.45 team ERA that ranks 18th across all MLB pitching staffs.
+- The Mets' 4.46 team ERA ranks 18th among all MLB pitching staffs.

-- In his last time out on Friday, the righty tossed seven innings against the Seattle Mariners, allowing one earned run while surrendering five hits.
+- His last time out came on Saturday against the Seattle Mariners, when the left-hander went four innings, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.